Estimated reading time: 7 minutes

-Before you climb up on the ladder, test each strand of lights by plugging them into an outlet.
-If you find that only a few bulbs or a segment of a strand are not lighting up, you can use a bulb test kit to try and identify which bulb needs replacing.
+Before climbing up the ladder, test each strand of lights by plugging them into an outlet.
+If you find that only a few bulbs or a strand segment are not lighting up, you can use a bulb test kit to try and identify which bulb needs replacing.

 Don’t Do the Job Solo

 As you’ve probably gathered by now, hanging Christmas lights is not a quick and easy task that you can do by yourself.
 Instead, a partner will help you to stay safe and can also make the time go faster.

 While you are on a ladder, you should have a partner spotting the ladder.
 Your partner can also help pass new lights to you so you don’t have to keep climbing up and down.

 If you’re reading through this guide, you might find yourself feeling overwhelmed.
 There’s a lot to consider when you’re decorating your home with Christmas lights.

 Professional exterior decorating services are a great option if you are going for complex decorations or just want to save yourself the hassle.
 The Perfect light takes care of installation, maintenance, tear down, and most importantly, ensuring that you are absolutely thrilled with your home.
 This way, you can ensure that the final product looks polished, and all you have to do is sit back, relax, and enjoy.